To the European Commission

-The legislation which allowed Julio, Manuel and Enrique to be arrested for human smuggling is being revised by the European Commission right now.
+European legislation allowed Julio, Manuel and Enrique to be arrested for human smuggling.
 Sign now to demand humanitarian workers are free from criminal charges for the work they do.

 At endless emergency meetings our governments have only addressed the migration question from a security angle, and have completely forgotten about the human one.
 So, when people like Manuel, Enrique and Julio step up and offer vital humanitarian assistance to those who desperately need it, you’d think such actions would be welcome.
-With the European Commission working on a new migrant smuggling package we have the chance to tell them what we think.
 Our leaders need to know Europeans want them to focus on the human aspect of this crisis.

 About the Case

 On 14 January 2016, in the middle of the night, volunteers received the notice of a possible shipwreck of a group of migrants who were attempting to reach Greece.
 Three members of PROEM-AID (Manuel Blanco, Enrique González and Julio Latorre) together with some other volunteers, decided to search for the sinking boat.
 As usual, they were wearing their rescue uniform with light-safety helmets.

 After a reasonable time looking for the lost potentially shipwrecked boat using a long reach bulb, they considered the operation unsuccessful and decided to return to the coast.
 Suddenly, being quite close to the beach, a big vessel from the Greek authorities asked them to join them in the coast guard’s office to proceed with a regular registration.

 Once in the office, the three Spanish volunteers were interrogated and arrested under charges of attempted human trafficking/smuggling and weapon possession (mandatory line cutter in rescue uniforms).